 If you’re looking for the thinnest lines and most detailed work we’ve ever seen, look no further than tattoos crafted by Korean artist Miki (@_miki__kim on Instagram).
 Her work is heavily tied to Korean culture and features insane, gory and political imagery.
 Her artwork is so delicately tattooed on the skin that it’s almost beyond words.
 Miki tattoos primarily out of Seoul but hits the road occasionally when she can, and depending on where you are in this world, finding her could be a bit of a hike.
 All in all, to have a tattoo done by Miki will be well worth it.

 7. Glitchy Lined Faces by Kevin Tattoos

 If you ever get the chance to be tattooed by Brooklyn-based artist Kevin (@kevin.tattoos on Instagram), consider yourself so damn lucky.
-His artwork is aesthetically unmatched by any other artist we’ve ever seen and his creations are so beyond our level of tattoo knowledge.
+His artwork is aesthetically unmatched by any other artist we’ve seen, and his creations are beyond our level of tattoo knowledge.
 He uses thick and thin linework to create unimaginably unreal faces that glitch, slide and chop around in various arrangements.
-Stylistically, most of his faces are relatively the same, but all of them come with a unique look and a feel of semi-tragic circumstances.
-One thing that’s for sure is Kevin has 100% mastered this technique, so don’t head to your a random tattoo studio and try to recreate anything like this.
+Stylistically, most of his faces are relatively the same, but they all come with a unique look and a feel of semi-tragic circumstances.
+One thing that’s for sure is Kevin has 100% mastered this technique, so don’t head to a random tattoo studio and try to recreate anything like this.
 If you’re going to get this style of tattoo anywhere on your body, hit up Kevin himself and get your ass to Brooklyn.